bytecodealliance/sample-wasi-http-rust/README.md

-# WASI Rust Sample
+# Sample: `wasi:http` in Rust

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/yoshuawuyts/rust-wasi-hello)

-An example project showing how to build an HTTP server for WASI 0.2 built in Rust.
+An example project showing how to build a spec-compliant [`wasi:http/proxy`][wasi-http] server for WASI 0.2 written in Rust.
+This sample includes several [routes](#routes) that showcase different behavior.
+This sample can be run by any spec-compliant `wasi:http/proxy` server.

+Each release of this sample is packaged up as a [Wasm OCI image][wasm-oci-image] and published to the [GitHub Packages Registry][gh-pkg].
+See the ["Deploying published artifacts"][using-arifacts] section for more on how to fetch and run the published artifacts.

 ## Routes